Home » Course » Main Course

 French Onion Pasta

 Craving warmcozy flavors?
-This ultra divine pasta dish that combined some beloved elements of the classic French onion soup with pasta.
-Introducing French Onion Pasta…I think you will love this one!
+This divine pasta meal combines some beloved elements of the classic French onion soup with chewy rigatoni.
+Introducing French Onion Pasta…a lovely dish with big, beautiful flavors!

-Caramelized onions is a key ingredient that ignites the depth of flavors in our French onion pasta.
-It is slightly sweet and savory, and has such a lovely flavor profile.
+Caramelized onions is a key ingredient that ignites the depth of flavors in that silky sauce.
+It is savory with hints of sweetness thanks to the caramelization.

 Kitchen Tools